 1.9 What penalties can the FCA impose for breach?

-Note that recently there has been a definite change in the nature of the FCA's enforcement regime.
-The final notices issued to Lamprell, Nestor and Prudential (all during the first half of 2013) highlight that the focus of the FCA's sanctions seems to be that of deterrence, as opposed to market integrity, that fines are potentially becoming much larger (with a new framework for calculating fines), and that the FCA is prepared to take action for a company's systems failings even where there is no detriment to the market or investors.
+Note that over the last few years there has been a definite change in the nature of the FCA's enforcement regime.
+The final notices issued to Lamprell, Nestor and Prudential (all during the first half of 2013) highlight that the focus of the FCA's sanctions seems to be that of deterrence, as opposed to market integrity, that fines are potentially becoming much larger, and that the FCA is prepared to take action for a company's systems failings even where there is no detriment to the market or investors.

 Section 2: Practical guidance on Model Code compliance